Nothing-Dev/twrp_device_samsung_royss/README.md

-After you finshed repo sync go in your working dir/device/ and create folder /samsung/royss and copy content of royss that you downloaded from here.
+After you finshed repo sync go in your working dir/device/ and create folder /samsung/royss_twrp and copy content of royss_twrp that you downloaded from here.

 For build recovery, run this command in terminal from your working dir

         . build/envsetup.sh
-        lunch cm_royss-userdebug && make recoveryimage
+        lunch cm_royss_twrp-userdebug && make recoveryimage

-Your build will start and you will find your recovery.img in your working dir/out/target/product/royss
+Your build will start and you will find your recovery.img in your working dir/out/target/product/royss_twrp

 To make it flashable via ODIN you have to make it recovery.tar.md5 Navigate with terminal where you save your recovey.img .
-For example cd android/out/target/product/royss where android is name of your working dir and run command:
+For example cd android/out/target/product/royss_twrp where android is name of your working dir and run command: